Xithrius/Xythrion-legacy/README.md

 * Shell file now starts entire program
 * Really modifying the bot for own use, added own command for testing
 * Added credentials in JavaScript Object Notation in credentials folder
-* Really smashing multiple files of bots together to see what happens with my own flair from [discord.py rewrite with cogs](https://gist.github.com/EvieePy/d78c061a4798ae81be9825468fe146be)
+* Really smashing multiple files of bots together to see what happens with my own flair from the discord.py rewrite with cogs
 * Added bot_test.py to test the bot on specific bugs before adding to bot.py
 * Renamed folders and files
 * Changed TODO
-### Bugs:
-* bot_test.py is a test bot, when ran nothing works.

 ## v0.00.0002
 ### Changes: